Do you like to sell items online? If so, you’ve likely heard of eBay.

 Best for: SellCell is best for selling used electronics.

-To sell your used electronics and know exactly how much money you’ll receive check out Whistle.
+To sell your used electronics and know exactly how much money you’ll receive check out Backflip (formerly Whistle).
 They provide an instant, guaranteed offer or they’ll return your device at no charge.

-Some of the devices you can sell through Whistle include:
+Some of the devices you can sell through Backflip include:

 - Apple Watches